sz-piotr/zedocs/packages/docs/src/markdown/basic-syntax.md

 # Basic Syntax

-With ZeDocs you will be using Markdown to write your documentation.
+With Zedocs you will be using Markdown to write your documentation.
 Markdown is a lightweight markup language with plain-text-formatting syntax.

 This page will go over the basics of how to author Markdown files as well as